lordfeck/rsru/README.md

 `docs` : Documentation including release history and HOWTO.

 `entries` : Default sample entries for the softcat template.
+Also the default source directory whence RSRU will read its entries.

 `entries_samples` : Sample entries to demonstrate the other config samples.

 `img` : Sample image files to demonstrate RSRU's thumbnail generation.
-Also the default directory RSRU will check for your images.
+Also the default source directory RSRU will check for your images.

 `misc` : Screenshots and images intended to show how RSRU looks.
 This directory may be deleted.

-`output` : The default destionation directory wherein RSRU writes its generated website.
+`output` : The default destionation directory whereto RSRU writes its generated website.

 `tpl` : The template root directory.
 All style template files are stored in subdirectories under here.